amcreativemarketing/am-creative-client-sites/clients/bcm-bradford-construction/brand.md

 ## Brand Overview

-Bradford Construction Management (BCM) is a design-build contractor serving Haverhill and the greater North Shore/Merrimack Valley.
+Bradford Construction Management (BCM) is a design-build contractor serving Eastern Massachusetts and Southern New Hampshire.
 We deliver additions, whole-home renovations, ADUs, and custom homes with commercial-grade project management.
 Our brand reflects professionalism, transparency, and lifetime commitment through our partnership with Bradford Home Services.

+---

+## Service Areas

+BCM serves homeowners across **Eastern Massachusetts** and **Southern New Hampshire**.

+### Massachusetts
+- **North Shore:** Newburyport, Amesbury, Newbury, Ipswich, Beverly, Boxford
+- **Merrimack Valley:** Haverhill (HQ), Andover, North Andover, Georgetown, Groveland, West Newbury, Merrimac

+### New Hampshire
+- **Southern NH:** Exeter, Salem, Plaistow, and surrounding communities

+### Service Area Notes
+- Haverhill, MA is our headquarters and primary market
+- We evaluate projects throughout Eastern MA and Southern NH on a case-by-case basis
+- For location-specific SEO content, target the appropriate region (e.g., "North Shore MA" for Beverly pages, "Southern NH" for Exeter pages)
+- Contact us to confirm service availability for locations not listed

 ---